How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 Credibility with home sellers

 In a competitive real estate market, standing out to sellers can make a significant difference.
-A prequalification letter signals to both sellers and real estate agents that you’re a serious buyer with a preliminary lender assessment backing your offer.
+A prequalification letter signals to both sellers and real estate agents that you’re a serious buyer with a preliminary underwriter assessment backing your offer.
 This can make your proposal more attractive compared to those from buyers who haven’t taken this step.

 Time efficiency